hypo69/hypo/docs/gemini/out/ru/explainer/src/suppliers/aliexpress/campaign/_examples/_examle_prepare_campains.md

 ```

-This example demonstrates how to call functions.
+This example demonStartes how to call functions.
 First, it calls `process_campaign_category` with specific arguments, then it calls `process_campaign` and `process_all_campaigns` which likely perform tasks of preparing campaign data.
 Then it retrieves campaign data, their names and supported languages.

 # <mermaid>